dimitardanailov/b2b-contracts-tips-tricks/README.md

 ##### Layer 2

-Layer 2 are agencies with at least one an intro or technical call:
+Layer 2 are agencies with at an intro or technical call:

 - [https://empathytalent.com](https://empathytalent.com): Contracts: 1;